|From asos.com |

 Quickly, I put them on and inspected myself in the mirror.
 The jeans were much slimmer than any other jeans I had ever bought - slimmer than they looked in the photos.
-I suspected it must have been quite late at night when I clicked that Add to Basket button.
+I thought it must have been quite late at night when I clicked that Add to Basket button.
 I must have been in a hurry to get to bed.
 My legs are really skinny as they are, so I ordinarily don't go for the jeans that hug them so tightly, in case they look like they'll snap like breadsticks.

 I soon saw that these were the kind of jeans where you're supposed to roll the bottoms of the legs up into a kind of "indie" cuff style.
 Again, I didn't remember deciding that I wanted that sort of fashion statement on my jeans.
 It must have been pretty late.
 The more I thought about it, the more I realised how little I remembered about my decision-making process when I chose those jeans.
 I managed to recall that it was pretty late in the sales - much of what I had already looked through was sold out in my size.
 I had been looking for quite some time until I finally found this pair...
 I couldn't remember much more than that.

 As I rolled the bottoms up into neat cuffs, I noticed for the first time some writing in cream italics on the backs of the legs, just above the cuffs.
 I definitely didn't know that was on my jeans!
 The words were different on either leg.
 On one leg, it said, "Live fast," and on the other it said, "Be free."

 |Liquor N Poker Jeans from asos.com|

 Will the passerby think that that's what I recommend